redhat-msa-3/catalog-microservice/README.md

         npm install

+3. Type this command to test the application:

+        npm test

-3. Type this command to execute the application:
+4. Type this command to execute the application:

         npm start

-4. This will execute `catalog.js` .
+5. This will execute `catalog.js` .
-5. The application will be running at the following URL: <http://localhost:8080/catalog>
+6. The application will be running at the following URL: <http://localhost:8080/catalog>
-6. You can download Trips images from <http://localhost:8080/download/rafting.jpg>
+7. You can download Trips images from <http://localhost:8080/download/rafting.jpg>
-7. Swagger is available at <http://localhost:8080/api-docs>
+8. Swagger is available at <http://localhost:8080/api-docs>

 Execute catalog in OpenShift